 - Wondra, K. J., J. D. Hancock, K. C. Behnke, R. H. Hines, and C. R. Stark.
 1995.
 Effect of particle size and pelleting on growth performance, nutrient digestibility, and stomach morphology in finishing pigs.
 J. Anim.
 Sci.
 73(3):757-763.

 - Xu, Y., C. R. Stark, P. R. Ferket, C. M. Williams, S. Auttawong, and J. Brake.
 2015.
 Effects of dietary coarsely ground corn and litter type on broiler live performance, litter characteristics, gastrointestinal tract development, apparent ileal digestibility of energy and nitrogen, and intestinal morphology.
 Poult.
 Sci.
 94:353-361.

-Wilmer Pacheco, Extension Specialist, Assistant Professor; Joseph Gulizia, Student Assistant, and Isaac Vargas, Student Assistant, all in Poultry Science, Auburn University
+Wilmer Pacheco, Extension Specialist, Assistant Professor; Joseph Gulizia, Graduate Research Assistant, and Isaac Vargas, Graduate Research Assistant, all in Poultry Science, Auburn University

 Revised July 2021, Effects of Diet Particle Size on Poultry Performance, ANR-2289